Doris Schattschneider: Biography

 Schattschneider was born in Staten Island; her mother, Charlotte Lucile Ingalls Wood, taught Latin and was herself the daughter of a Staten Island school principal, and her father, Robert W. Wood, Jr., was an electrical engineer who worked for the New York City Bureau of Bridge Design.
 Her family moved to Lake Placid, New York during World War II, while her father served as an engineer for the U. S. Army; she began her schooling in Lake Placid, but returned to Staten Island after the war.
-She did her undergraduate studies in mathematics at the University of Rochester, and earned a Ph.D. in 1966 from Yale University under the joint supervision of Tsuneo Tamagawa and Ichirô Satake; her thesis, in abstract algebra, concerned semisimple algebraic groups.
+She did her undergraduate studies in mathematics at the University of Rochester, and earned a Ph.D. in 1966 from Yale University under the joint supervision of Tsuneo Tamagawa and Ichirô Satake with the thesis, Restricted Roots of a Semi-simple Algebraic Group.
 She taught at Northwestern University for a year and at the University of Illinois at Chicago Circle for three years before joining the faculty of Moravian College in 1968, where she remained for 34 years until her retirement.
 She was the first female editor of Mathematics Magazine, from 1981 to 1985.

 She was married for 54 years to the Rev. Dr. David A. Schattschneider (1939-2016), a church historian and Dean of Moravian Theological Seminary; their daughter Laura Ellen Schattschneider is a lawyer.

-Involvement with Marjorie Rice
+Schattschneider and Marjorie Rice

-By February 1976, Marjorie Rice had discovered a new pentagon type and its variations in shape and drew up several tessellations by these pentagon tiles.
-She mailed her discoveries to Martin Gardner using her own home-made notation.
+Marjorie Rice was an amateur mathematician and San Diego mother of five who became fascinated by Martin Gardner's descriptions of tessellations by pentagonal tiles in Scientific American.
+She investigated, and devising her own notation system, had found a previously unknown type of pentagon tiling by February 1976.
+She drew up several tessellations by these new pentagon tiles and mailed her discoveries to Martin Gardner.
 He, in turn, sent Rice's work to Schattschneider, who was an expert in tiling patterns.
-Schattschneider was skeptical at first, saying that Rice's peculiar notation system seemed odd, like "hieroglyphics".
-But with careful examination, she was able to validate Rice's results.

-Schattschneider not only helped Martin Gardner popularize the pentagon tiling discoveries of Rice, but lauded her work as an exciting discovery by an amateur mathematician.
+Schattschneider was skeptical at first, but upon careful examination, was able to validate Rice's results.
+Schattschneider not only helped Martin Gardner publicize the pentagon tilings discoveries of Rice, but lauded her work as a significant discovery by an amateur mathematician.